irena-flextool/flextool/docs/reference.md

 - `invest_min_total` - [MW or MWh] Minimum investment to the virtual capacity of a group of units or to the storage capacity of a group of nodes.
 Total over all solves.
 - `invest_min_period` - [MW or MWh] Minimum investment per period to the virtual capacity of a group of units or to the storage capacity of a group of nodes.

-## Cumulative and instant flow limits for `unit__node`s and `connection__node`s
+### Cumulative and instant flow limits for `unit__node`s and `connection__node`s

-- `max_cumulative_flow` - [MW] Maximum average flow, which limits the cumulative flow for a group of connection_nodes and/or unit_nodes.
-The average value is multiplied by the model duration to get the cumulative limit (e.g. by 8760 if a single year is modelled).
+- `max_cumulative_flow` - [MW] Limits the maximum cumulative flow for a group of connection_nodes and/or unit_nodes.
+It needs to be expressed as average flow, since the limit is multiplied by the model duration to get the cumulative limit (e.g. by 8760 if a single year is modelled).
 Applied for each solve.
 Constant or period.
-- `min_cumulative_flow` - [MW] Minimum average flow, which limits the cumulative flow for a group of connection_nodes and/or unit_nodes.
-The average value is multiplied by the model duration to get the cumulative limit (e.g. by 8760 if a single year is modelled).
+- `min_cumulative_flow` - [MW] Limits the minimum cumulative flow for a group of connection_nodes and/or unit_nodes.
+It needs to be expressed as average flow, since the limit is multiplied by the model duration to get the cumulative limit (e.g. by 8760 if a single year is modelled).
 Applied for each solve.
 Constant or period.
 - `max_instant_flow` - [MW] Maximum instantenous flow for the aggregated flow of all group members.
 Constant or period.
 - `min_instant_flow` - [MW] Minimum instantenous flow for the aggregated flow of all group members.
 Constant or period.

-## Limits for nodes
+### Limits for nodes

 - `has_inertia` - A flag whether the group of nodes has an inertia constraint active.
 - `inertia_limit` - [MWs] Minimum for synchronous inertia in the group of nodes.
 Constant or period.